mayakwd/tick-knock/README.md

 ### System

+You could use built-in systems:
+ - ReactionSystem - reacts when entities are added into or removed from provided query.
+   `entityAdded` and `entityRemoved` will be called accordingly.
+ - IterativeSystem - inherits abilities of ReactionSystem and gives an ability to update all entities that matches query during one tick
-You could use built-in IterativeSystem to update entities that matches query, or you could implement your own system, by inheriting System class.
+ - Or you could implement your own system, by inheriting System class.

 Samples: